 A package for backtesting portfolio strategies and trading signals

-- The portfolio class is the main object for portfolio backtesting.
-A portfolio is defined by a pd.DataFrame of weights or shares.
-The formate of pd.DataFrame should be rebalance dates as index and security tickers as columns.
-The end date of the backtest period is encouraged to be specified.
-If not, the last day available in price data is used.
+- A portfolio object is constructed by either weight or share.
+Input format should be a pandas dataframe with rebalance dates as index and security tickers as columns.
+The end date of the backtest should also be specified.
+Otherwise the last day available in price data is used.

 - The benchmark of the portfolio is encouraged to specify.
-It can be a pd.DataFrame of weights or a portfolio class.
-You can set benchmark weight/portfolio in benchmark variable when the testing portfolio is initialized.
-Or set it to the benchmark attribute of the testing portfolio.
+Two ways are supported to specify benchmark.
+Input benchmark weight in benchmark variable when the portfolio is initialized.
+Or construct a portfolio object as benchmark and set it to the benchmark attribute of the testing portfolio.